Social choice rules driven by propositional logic: Goodness

 In this section we assume that the votes contain no direct information about binary preferences.
 This amounts to having $\orv(p_{xy})=0$ for any $x$ and~$y$.
 In this case, (\ref{eq:urv-good}--\ref{eq:urv-pxyfromgood}) reduce to $\urv(\good_x) = \orv(\good_x),$ $\urv(\nt\good_x) = \orv(\nt\good_x)$ and $\urv(p_{xy}) = \min(\orv(\good_x),\orv(\nt\good_y))$. \ensep Therefore, the acceptability of $\good_x$ is simply the difference $\orv(\good_x) - \orv(\nt\good_x)$.
 So \textit{the goodness method fully coincides in this case with the CAV~rule}.

-This rule coincides with that of standard approval voting, \ie rating the options by $\orv(\good_x)$, in the following two cases: (i)~$\orv(\nt\good_x) = 0$, (ii)~$\orv(\nt\good_x) = 1-\orv(\good_x)$, which correspond respectively to interpreting that (i)~non-approved options are not necessarily disapproved, or contrarily, that (ii)~all non-approved options are disapproved. \ensep In the case of interpretation~(ii) an option is accepted as a good one \ifoi $\orv(\good_x)>\onehalf$, \ie if it is approved by a majority.
+This rule coincides with that of standard approval voting, \ie rating the options by $\orv(\good_x)$, in the following two cases: (i)~$\orv(\nt\good_x) = 0$, (ii)~$\orv(\nt\good_x) = 1-\orv(\good_x)$, which correspond respectively to interpreting that (i)~non-ap\-proved options are not necessarily disapproved, or contrarily, that (ii)~all non-approved options are disapproved. \ensep In the case of interpretation~(ii) an option is accepted as a good one \ifoi $\orv(\good_x)>\onehalf$, \ie if it is approved by a majority.

-\paragraph{6.2}{\textbf{Approval-disapproval-preferential voting.}}
+\paragraph{7.2}{\textbf{Approval-disapproval-preferential voting.}}

 Let us consider now the case where the individual votes give information not only about approval or disapproval, but also about binary preferences that are not a consequence of approval and disapproval.
 For instance, besides saying that $x$ and $y$ are both approved (or both disapproved), a voter can add the information that he prefers $y$ to $x$.
-As we will see, this added information may lead to revising the degrees of belief about the goodness or badness of the different options.
+This added information may lead to the need for revising the degrees of belief about the goodness or badness of the different options.
 For instance, it might happen that $x$ is approved more often than $y$ but at the same time $y$ is preferred to $x$ more often than $x$ is preferred to $y$.
+Such was indeed the case in \secpar{1.2}.

 With more or less generality, such forms of voting have been considered by several authors (see \cite[ch.\,3]{brams}, \cite{glmmp10}).
 A real example is the 2006 Public Choice Society election~\cite{pcs06}, whose actual ballots are listed in \cite[§3.3]{cri}.